blund/bl-audio/README.md

  - More general sample handling (add partial caching, and support more than just one channel...)

 ## Credits
-The base for the SDL platform code is borrowed from [etscrivner](https://github.com/etscrivner/sdl_audio_circular_buffer)
+* The base for the SDL platform code is borrowed from [etscrivner](https://github.com/etscrivner/sdl_audio_circular_buffer)
+* Audio files are handled through Sean T. Barret's [stb library](https://github.com/nothings/stb)
+* UI in the example program is made with [Nuklear](https://github.com/Immediate-Mode-UI/Nuklear)